-Keep an eye out for last minute deals
+Keep an eye out for last-minute deals

-Last minute ski deals can be extremely cheap, with catered chalets sometimes being as low as £250 per person for a one week holiday.
-To find last minute ski deals sign up to the mailing list of your favourite ski companies, regularly check their websites, or keep an eye on their social media.
+Last-minute ski deals can be extremely cheap, with catered chalets sometimes being as low as £250 per person for a one week holiday.
+To find last minute ski deals then sign up to the mailing list of your favourite ski companies, regularly check their websites, or keep an eye on their social media.
 You could also book your preferred week off, for example a week in January, February or March, and then book your trip less than a week before you depart.

 Buy gear in the sale

 Skiing and snowboarding equipment can be very expensive so to save money buy gear at the end of the season.
 Keep an eye on websites such as Absolute-Snow, Snow and Rock and other shops, and consider attending ski and snowboarding festivals where sometimes retailers will have stalls where you can buy equipment.

 Unless you’ve found a cheap ski deal then 7-day trips can sometimes be quite pricey.
 So to save money consider going on a short ski break instead.
 These are often 3-4 day trips and could be tied around a long weekend.

 Keep an eye out for lift pass offers

 The cost of a lift pass might be upwards of €200 for 6 days.
 However often throughout the year and especially if you book early you may be able to grab a deal, such as half-price lift passes, or even 2 for 1.
 This can save you hundreds on your ski holiday.

 Family ski trips can be particularly expensive as you’ll be paying for so many more people.
 An option here is to go on a self-drive ski holiday instead.
 These are often very cheap and also offer the convenience of you taking your car with you to the mountains where you can pack it to the brim with as much stuff as you like.
 You could also combine this with taking your own food and drink from home.